Home

 Mellotrons used:

 Calliope are one of those bands who, for me, were initially very impressive, but whose appeal palled as time went by.
 After hearing a friend's copy of Città di Frontiera, I was completely blown away, bought it immediately and played it to death, although after picking up their debut, La Terra Dei Grandi Occhi, I was rather less impressed.
-Playing these back-to-back, I was very aware of their shortcomings; for an Italian progressive outfit, they lack subtlety, and their retro leanings are heavily tempered with a '90s guitar sound and style, despite the (authentic) '70s keys.
+Playing these back-to-back, I was very aware of their shortcomings; for an Italian progressive outfit, they lack subtlety and their retro leanings are heavily tempered with a '90s guitar sound and style, despite the (authentic) '70s keys.

-La Terra Dei Grandi Occhi tries hard, and given the prevalence of terrible neo- outfits doing the rounds in Italy at the time (have you ever HEARD Tale Cue?), Calliope's '70s influences came as a breath of fresh air.
+La Terra Dei Grandi Occhi tries hard and, given the prevalence of terrible neo- outfits doing the rounds in Italy at the time (have you ever HEARD Tale Cue?), Calliope's '70s influences came as a breath of fresh air.
 The song construction is rather straightforward compared to their forebears, however, with an obviousness to their compositions that would never have been tolerated by, for example, Le Orme, although some of the material actually dated back to that decade.
 The guitar parts are far too powerchord-based for comfort, too; they could never be mistaken for a long-lost '70s band, assuming that was actually the band's intention.
 As you can see, though, Rinaldo Doro used their beaten-up M400 on every single track, though to their credit, it's rarely overused, with little bursts of choir and flute among the more prevalent strings.
-The one outstanding piece of Mellotron work on the album, unsurprisingly, is the 90-second closing piece, Mellotronmania, consisting of a simple 'Tron flute theme, overdubbed with their other two sounds, building and repeating to fade.
+The one outstanding piece of Mellotron work on the album, unsurprisingly, is the ninety-second closing piece, Mellotronmania, consisting of a simple Mellotron flute theme, overdubbed with their other two sounds, building and repeating to fade.

-Città di Frontiera opens with my favourite track on the album, La Prova, although it manages to be the only one sans Mellotron, apart from the beautiful 49-second acoustic guitar instrumental Senza Pretese.
+Città di Frontiera opens with my favourite track on the album, La Prova, although it manages to be the only one sans Mellotron, apart from the beautiful forty-nine-second acoustic guitar instrumental Senza Pretese.
 It's easier with hindsight to see the transition the band made from first album to second; the compositions are better, though still nowhere near those of their influences.
-Again, a certain obviousness pervades most of the material, with some irritating 'widdly' MiniMoog lines straight out of the Marillion songbook, and proto-progressive metal guitar lines doing their best to spoil otherwise quite nice songs.
-The Mellotron work is a bit more upfront, though, with the usual string washes on most tracks, and the occasional bit of choir.
+Again, a certain obviousness pervades most of the material, with some irritating 'widdly' MiniMoog lines straight out of the Marillion songbook and proto-progressive metal guitar lines doing their best to spoil otherwise quite nice songs.
+The Mellotron work is a bit more upfront, though, with the usual string washes on most tracks and the occasional bit of choir.
 Not a classic, but an improvement on their debut.

 I'm assuming the Mellotron's real and is presumably still played by Doro, one of two keyboard players on the album, along with Enrico Perrucci.
 The album's choirs really don't sound Mellotronic at all, which is perturbing (in a rather unimportant, non life-changing kind of way), but the strings on the first three tracks sound real enough.
 Maybe they just didn't like the choir sound any more?
 Sampled strings crop up in places, too, not least throughout Il Tempo Sei Tu, overlaid with real violin.
-Whether we're actually hearing a real Mellotron here has to be a moot point; going by some of Calliope's contemporaries, poorly-maintained or just plain old 'Trons were breaking down right, left and centre by the mid-'90s, before Streetly Electronics' refurbishment service became more widely known.
+Whether we're actually hearing a real Mellotron here has to be a moot point; going by some of Calliope's contemporaries, poorly-maintained or just plain old machines were breaking down right, left and centre by the mid-'90s, before Streetly Electronics' refurbishment service became more widely known.

 Official site